I love to inspire others to improve how they feel.

 "The power of community to create health is far greater than any physician, clinic, or hospital." ~Dr. Mark Hyman

-I was interviewed by gastroenterologist Dr. Samir Kakodkar on how I achieved remission from IBD through diet.
-Dr. Kakodkar is a Gastroenterologist and Assistant Professor of Medicine at Rust University in Chicago.
+I was interviewed by Dr. Samir Kakodkar on how I achieved IBD remission via diet.
+Dr. Kakodkar is a Gastroenterologist and Asst.
+Professor of Medicine at Rust University in Chicago.
 He specializes in digestive diseases and IBD.
-Listen by clicking link above.

 What happens beneath the surface when we’re stressed?
 A natural survival mechanism – the “stress response” – kicks in.
 Discover exactly how stress can dramatically shift our hormones and damage our health and consider some practical solutions for rebalancing the stressed out mind, body, and spirit.